Memphis Home Buyers Inspection

 3) Roof & Attic Structure

 The attic of the home is the uppermost portion of the dwelling, Which still remains on the interior.
-The attic is inspected for quality construction, insulation type and thickness, water penetration, venting and exposed electrical hazards.
+It is inspected for quality construction, insulation type and thickness, water penetration, venting and exposed electrical hazards.

 4) All Living Areas

-Interior components of the home include various rooms and related items, Your inspector will go through each room including all visible and accessible areas of the home.
-This is a very important part of the inspection, Because symptoms of larger problems are often visible in these areas.
-Settling can be noticed in the floors and walls.
-Leaks may be noticed on the ceilings.
-Your inspector will go through each and every room making notes of relevant defects.
+Interior components of the home include various rooms and related items, our inspector will go through each room including all visible and accessible areas of the home.

 A few items to be inspected are the proper installation of electrical service( including ground fault circuit interruption or also known as GFCI.
-Test and operate garage door and related components, Inspect overall construction on attached, detached garages and we also inspect for proper firewalls and auto- close mechanisms at the access doors.
-This is just to name a few.
+Test and operate garage door and related components, inspect overall construction on attached, detached garages and we also inspect for proper firewalls and auto- close mechanisms at the access doors.

 6) Electrical System

 We will also remove the dead front cover to the main electrical panel.
 Items to be inspected at the panel include breakers and or fuses, wiring, grounding, double taps, etc.

 7) Heating and Air Conditioning

 For example Gas heat vs. a Heat pump.
-Your inspector will evaluate the proper operation of each system and component and report on any defects.
+Our inspector will evaluate the proper operation of each system and component and report on any defects.

 8) Plumbing System

-The plumbing system includes all piping, fixtures, appliances and accessories.
-Your inspector will inspect and operate all fixtures, run several gallons of water through the plumbing waste pipes to thoroughly exercise the system.
-Your inspector will leak check the pipes, look for signs of a dripping valve or valves, corrosion, reversed hot and cold water supply limited hot water or inadequate water pressure.
+In-House inspector will inspect and operate all fixtures, run several gallons of water through the plumbing waste pipes to thoroughly exercise the system.
+He will also leak check the pipes, look for signs of a dripping valve or valves, corrosion, reversed hot and cold water supply limited hot water or inadequate water pressure.

 Memphis home sellers inspector will inspect the condition of the cabinets, counter tops, run all appliances, inspect for safety hazards, inspect for water damage around the sink, dishwasher and base cabinets.

 He will advise you of any visible defects and alert you to any potential hidden defects such as a leaking shower pan or a hole in the bath tub.

 11) Health, Fire, and Safety

-Under health, fire and safety these are items such as Emergency egress windows, hand rails, smoke detectors, carbon monoxide detectors, Radon, Termites (see how Memphis termite inspection professionals do the whole process for your house), Well Water Testing, Lead base paint, Leaking gas valves, ventilation and combustion air in rooms with gas or oil fired appliances.
+Under health, fire and safety these are items such as emergency egress windows, hand rails, smoke detectors, carbon monoxide detectors, Radon, termites (see how Memphis termite inspection professionals do the whole process for your house), well water testing, Lead base paint, leaking gas valves, ventilation and combustion air in rooms with gas or oil fired appliances.

-There’s only one choice to ensure that you and your family get the Peace of Mind you’re looking for… That’s
+There’s only one choice to ensure that you and your family get the “Peace of Mind” you’re looking for — In-House Inspections.